Teradata/product-help/IMC/Reports/MeteringReport.md

 ### Metering Report

-Metering reports monitor your monthly, daily, or hourly TCore use.
+Metering reports monitor monthly, daily, or hourly system usage.
+View metrics for TCore-Hours, instance hours, backup storage size, and backup storage consumed above the baseline.

 You can export any metrics to *.csv* format.